 Be sure these are on your cybersecurity checklist.

-If you didn’t understand the threat from malware last year, you almost certainly know it now.
+If you didn’t understand the threat from malware infections last year, you almost certainly know it now.
 2017 saw an unprecedented number of malware attacks, with about 230,000 new threats every day.
 And while it is the big corporations that make headlines, all businesses are susceptible to a malware infection.
 To keep yours protected, follow these tips:

 1. Keep your system updated